MicrosoftDocs/Virtualization-Documentation/virtualization/hyper-v-on-windows/tlfs/nested-virtualization.md

 #### Partition Assist Page

 The partition assist page is a page-size aligned page-size region of memory that the L1 hypervisor must allocate and zero before direct flush hypercalls can be used.
-Its GPA must be written to the corresponding field in the enlightened VMCS.
+Its GPA must be written to the corresponding field in the enlightened VMCS / VMCB.

 ```c
 struct